arjunrajlaboratory/dentist2/README.md

 >>addpath('~/path/to/rajlabimagetools/')
 >>savepath
 ```
 Of note, Dentist2 was written and tested using MATLAB version 2020b.
-We have not tested Dentists using versions prior to 2018b.
+We have not tested Dentist2 using versions prior to 2018b.

 Expected input
 ==============